tonywoode/winAutoInstall/Choco/ReadMe.txt

-The first time we install we run installChocolatey (This downloads the install.ps1 you'll see in this dir) For subsequent installs and updates we run the admin shortcut "RunMeToInstallUpdate" We add to the list in packages.config
+The first time we install we run installChocolatey (as adminstrator) (This downloads the install.ps1 you'll see in this dir) For subsequent installs and updates we shortcut 'ChocsAway.bat' to the desktop and run it (don't have to be administrator)
+TODO: you can automate both making the inital install a test and run as admin if necessary and shortcutting chocsaway to the desktop if the shortcut isn't there
+We add to the list in packages.config
 The WhatDoIHaveInstalled folder is for info only - if you didn't use a config file and if you hadn't set up from scratch, you could use this to generate an install script from your existing choco installs